GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/4-isberg/requests.md

         - If you cannot complete the fights while frozen, then you can reverse the blizzard zone before confirming the location.
 This does lock you out of the bondmate ending.
         - Once all 3 battles are completed, you will be teleported back to the Tavern to watch a brief cutscene and receive your reward.

-            ??? warning "Normal Rewards"
+            ??? warning "Rewards"

+                === "Normal Ending"

                     - Gem of Org x20 (first-time only)
-                - 4,000 Gold or 6,000 Gold if completed in an active blizzard zone
+                    - 6,000 Gold base + bonus of 4,000 Gold or 6,000 Gold if completed in an active blizzard zone
                     - Ice-Wind Trout (restores 150 HP to one row)

-            ??? warnings "Rewards - Bondmate Ending"
+                === "Bondmate Ending"

                     - Gem of Org x20 (first-time only)
                     - Bondmate: Exquisite Jewel Trout (HP)
                     - 13,000 Gold (6,000 base + 7,000 bonus)
                     - Ultimate Ice-Wind Trout (restores 250 HP to one row)

     === "Battle Variations"